syncthing/syncthing/protocol/PROTOCOL.md

   * The message is not compressed.

-All data within the the message (post decompression, if compression is in use) MUST be in XDR (RFC 1014) encoding.
+All data within the message (post decompression, if compression is in use) MUST be in XDR (RFC 1014) encoding.
 All fields shorter than 32 bits and all variable length data MUST be padded to a multiple of 32 bits.
 The actual data types in use by BEP, in XDR naming convention, are